 Our launch and key collaborators

 The new system technologies enabled by DeepSpeed4Science can empower AI-driven scientific discoveries using signature models that represent a wide spectrum of efforts pushing the boundaries of science.
-Currently, DeepSpeed4Science is honored to support several key science models from Microsoft Research AI4Science (opens in new tab), Microsoft WebXT/Bing (opens in new tab) et U.S. DoE National Labs (opens in new tab).
+Currently, DeepSpeed4Science is honored to support several key science models from Microsoft Research AI4Science (opens in new tab), Microsoft WebXT/Bing (opens in new tab) and U.S. DoE National Labs (opens in new tab).

 Current Microsoft internal partnerships